This is the complete guide to voter engagement (how to turn out the vote).

-A field program is an essential addition to nearly all competitive political campaigns.
+Voter engagement through a field program is an essential addition to nearly all competitive political campaigns.
 Its purpose is to find persuadable voters on the margins to support your candidacy or voters who need an extra nudge to get out and vote.
 After all the TV ads have run, campaign mailers have been sent, and digital ads have been clicked, many candidates will credit their field campaign as the thing that pushed them over the edge.
 Campaigns with a successful field program can expect to see an increase in support on election day between 2%–4%—commonly referred to as a “field margin.”
-Campaigns thus take the time to hire and build large field programs because it could quite literally push them over the edge on election day.
+Campaigns thus take the time to hire and build large field programs because it could quite literally push candidates over the edge on election day.

 Traditionally, you should start your field program anywhere from 3 to 9 months before election day, depending on your campaign’s type and size.
 Candidates who run for local office and smaller state races can start their field programs 3 months before election day as the capacity needed to contact their targeted voters is less than for a congressional or statewide campaign.
 For larger campaigns, field programs can start anywhere between 6 to 9 months before election day to ensure they have enough time to recruit, train, and manage the volunteers needed to run a top-notch Get Out The Vote (GOTV) program.
 Field programs generally have three phases: capacity-building, persuasion/voter registration, and turnout/GOTV.